 Lake whitefish have a habit of schooling during most of the year.
 Because of that tendency, finding them with a boat is just a matter of using a quality fish finder.
 Regardless of the time of year, whitefish prefer to stick close to the bottom.

 The majority of anglers tend to agree that winter is the best time to fish for lake whitefish in Washington State.
-They tend to form concentrated schools in relatively shallow water within casting distance of shore.
+They tend to form concentrated schools in relatively shallow water (about 40 feet) within casting distance of shore.

 In our opinion, if you can only choose one time of year to target lake whitefish, make it mid-December through January.
 Not only is the fishing action packed, whitefish meat tastes better when caught in frigid water.